Vulnerable Narcissism: What Is It And How Can It Impact A Relationship?

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

+Narcissism is a mental health disorder that occurs when people have an unusually high sense of self and self-importance.
 Not all narcissists are going to express their superiority in grandiose ways.
-There is a type of narcissism that is known as narcissism that's also classified as vulnerable.
+There is a type of narcissism that is known as vulnerable narcissism or covert narcissism.
 A vulnerable narcissist is more introverted and self-absorbed when compared to the more recognized grandiose narcissist.
 They do have some things in common, but narcissism classified as vulnerable is unique in many important ways.
 Read on to learn more about this kind of narcissism and how it might impact a relationship.

 Understanding narcissism

 It's important to understand a bit more about narcissism.
 You see, only one percent of the population is diagnosed with what is known as clinical narcissism.
 This is not the common type of narcissism most people refer to when talking about someone with some narcissistic tendencies.
-People with clinical narcissism have a great sense of self-importance, believing themselves to be special, and often lack empathy.
+People with clinical narcissism often have what we refer to as grandiose narcissism, and have a great sense of self-importance, believing themselves to be special, and often lack empathy.

 The more common forms of narcissism that will be discussed here are known as sub-clinical forms of narcissism.
 The two sub-clinical forms of narcissism are narcissism that's also classified as vulnerable or grandiose.
 The two are distinct from one another in important ways that you'll understand as you read on.
 First, you should focus on the type of narcissist you are likely more familiar with; the grandiose narcissist.